 The TWSE will notify each member of the review committee in writing of the convening of a Committee Meeting five business days in advance.

-The Applicant, lead underwriter, auditor, other relevant personnel, and TWSE reviewers shall attend Committee Meetings as nonvoting delegates.
+The Applicant, lead underwriter, auditor, lawyers issuing legal opinions and other relevant personnel, and TWSE reviewers shall attend Committee Meetings as nonvoting delegates.